liamwalsh1980/Milestone-Project-4/README.md

 Then I logged into Heroku via the terminal using the following command
 > heroku login -i

-Then used the following command to make sure that Heroku won't try to collect static files when the project is deployed.
+Then I used the following command to make sure that Heroku won't try to collect static files when the project is deployed.
 > $ heroku config:set DISABLE_COLLECTSTATIC=1 --app thebikeshop-project

-In settings.py add the hostname of the Heroku app to ALLOWED_HOSTS and add localhost in here as well so that Gitpod will still work.
+In settings.py I added the hostname of the Heroku app to ALLOWED_HOSTS and add localhost as well so that Gitpod will still work.

 With this done I then commited the changes and pushed the code to Github.